BrandonLaDuke/Re-Memorize/README.md

 Remember Me is a cyberpunk action-adventure video game developed by Dontnod Entertainment and published by Capcom in 2013 for PS3, XBox 360 and PC.

-Serial Experiments Lain is a 13 Episode avant-garde anime series directed by Ryūtarō Nakamura, with character design
+Serial Experiments Lain is a 13 Episode avant-garde anime series directed by Ryūtarō Nakamura, with character design by Yoshitoshi ABe, screenplay written by Chiaki J. Konaka, and produced by Yasuyuki Ueda for Triangle Staff in 1998.